johnLoughran/pyDj1first/README.md

 used to process a number entered in a form and display the result on a result.html page.

 Here are some changes to this file I made on github so that I can pull it first before pushing changea I made locally.
+I pulled it with git pull origin main.
+It said already up to date.

+I added this new sentence and will commit again now.